typedb/typedb-docs/06-management/03-migration-and-backup.md

 ```
 grakn server import [keyspace] [filename].grakn
 ```

+These paths are relative to the current working directory of the CLI.
+The CLI expands the relative path to an absolute path for the server, which does the file writing directly, so you must ensure that the path is writable by the server process and should avoid symblic links where possible.

 Importing a backup will not delete existing data in the keyspace, so you should clean the keyspace using console and reload the schema prior to the operation.